avinash-saraf/avinash-saraf/README.md

 - 👋 Hi, I’m @avinash-saraf
-- 👀 I’m interested in mobile app development and machine learning.
+- 👀 I’m interested in mobile app development for android and iOS.

 <!---
 avinash-saraf/avinash-saraf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.